What Is Real Property?

 If you sold your home this year, you will still receive a bill.

-The Tax Commissioner is responsible for billing both the new and Jan.
-1 owners, which often surprises sellers.
+The Office of the Tax Commissioner is responsible for billing the Jan.
+1 owner, which often surprises sellers.

 Most of the time tax liability transfers seamlessly to buyers because taxes are paid on time.
 On the rare occasion they’re not, sellers need to know the tax laws and how to protect themselves.